Reference 10 — Module catalog and composition

 required

-Path EBNF parsing, wildcard match, field-chain resolution.
-Slow path only — string-form entry point used at init or for ergonomics.
-P0 builds MAY omit the string-form entry.
+Path EBNF parsing and field-chain resolution — v1 has no wildcard grammar, and a path containing * or ? anywhere is rejected with ERROR{tr::path::invalid} (03-addressing.md).
+Slow path only — the string-form entry point is used at init or for ergonomics.
+P0 builds MAY omit it

 dispatcher